Having an Xbox One that keeps disconnecting from the WiFi can be very annoying, especially when playing a game live.

-The overall majority of Xbox One WiFi issues is the router, which may not be a good fit for gaming, depending on the model.
+The overall majority of Xbox One WiFi issues is the router, which, depending on the model, may not be a good fit for gaming.

-The first thing is to be sure the internet is working with another device such as a smartphone or laptop.
+Before doing any of the fixes below, be sure the internet is working with another device, such as a smartphone or laptop.

 Once you verify the internet is up and working, trying the fixes below will hopefully help get your system back online.